homesbyhiggs/higgshomestead/content/animals.md

 # Mini Horse (image on left)
 mini_horse_title: "Snickerdoodle - Our Spirited Mini Horse"
 mini_horse_content:
-  - "Don't let her size fool you - Snickerdoodle has a personality bigger than most full-sized horses!
-She's incredibly social and loves being the center of attention, making her perfect for guests of all ages."
+  - "Don't let his size fool you - Snickerdoodle has a personality bigger than most full-sized horses!
+He's incredibly social and loves being the center of attention, making him perfect for guests of all ages."
   - "Mini horses are intelligent and affectionate, and Snickerdoodle exemplifies these traits perfectly.
-She's learned a few tricks over the years and isn't shy about showing them off for treats.
-Many guests say meeting Snickerdoodle is the highlight of their stay."
+Did you know that mini horses can even be trained to be service animals?
+Their long lifespan and intelligence make them well suited for caring for their owners!"
 mini_horse_image: "/images/animals/snickerdoodle-mini-horse.webp"
 mini_horse_alt: "Snickerdoodle the Mini Horse"
 mini_horse_caption: "Snickerdoodle always ready for attention and treats"